strapi/strapi/CONTRIBUTING.md

 $ node test/e2e.js --db=mysql
 ```

-**Running the tests for the Community Editon (CE)**
+### Running the tests for the Community Editon (CE)\*\*

-The test suites will run the tests for the Enterprise Edition (EE) version of Strapi.
-Should you want to test the Community Edition (CE) version you will need to set the environment variable `STRAPI_DISABLE_EE`:
+The test suites are running the tests for the Enterprise Edition (EE) version of Strapi by default.
+Should you want to test the Community Edition (CE) version, you will need to set the environment variable `STRAPI_DISABLE_EE` to true:

 ```bash
 $ STRAPI_DISABLE_EE=true node test/e2e.js
 $ STRAPI_DISABLE_EE=true yarn test:e2e
 ```

-**Specifying a license to use for the Enterprise Edition (EE) e2e tests**
+### Specifying a license to use for the Enterprise Edition (EE)

 The Enterprise Edition tests need a valid license to run correctly.
-To specify which license to use you can use the environment variable `STRAPI_LICENSE`.
-You can specify it either in an environment file or before running the CLI command:
+To specify a license you can use the environment variable `STRAPI_LICENSE`:

 ```bash
 $ STRAPI_LICENSE=<license> node test/e2e.js